Skip To Main Content

 5. Student work may only be published if there is written permission from both the parent/guardian and student.

-The District’s email system, and its constituent software, hardware, and data files, are owned and controlled by the School District.
-The School District provides email to aid students and staff members in fulfilling their duties and responsibilities, and as an education tool.
+Use of Email - The District’s email system, and its constituent software, hardware, and data files, are owned and controlled by the District.
+The District provides email to aid students and staff members in fulfilling their duties and responsibilities, and as an education tool.

 1. The District reserves the right to access and disclose the contents of any account on its system, without prior notice or permission from the account’s user.
 Unauthorized access by any student or staff member to an email account is strictly prohibited.